We are a Falconry Experience and Display company based in rural Shropshire.

 We are not open to the Public so if you wish to see or experience our beautiful birds, then please book prior to your arrival.

 We offer a range of experiences and training for people with an interest or passion for all Birds of Prey.
 Steve has been a Falconer for 30 years and has flown a whole variety of birds from the smallest to the largest.
-Lisa has been in education for 20 years and a falconer for 10, she has also been an avid birdwatcher for over 30 years.
+Lisa has been in education for 20 years and a falconer for 10.
+She has also been an avid birdwatcher for over 30 years.
 The Centre is set in 7 acres of countryside, we have an indoor flying area, so that you will enjoy your experience whatever the weather and a cafe area for drinks and snacks.

 Also available is our training room with large screen TV, and seating for 25 people ideal for parties or meetings.